snowplow/marketing-attribution-accelerator/content/next_steps/next_steps_1.md

 #### **Step 1:** Complete refresh of your Snowplow web package (Optional)

-If you would like to use your current dbt environment that you set-up during modelling the sample data you might want to start from scratch.
+If you would like to use your current dbt environment that you set-up during modeling the sample data you might want to start from scratch.

 While you can drop and recompute the incremental tables within this package using the standard `--full-refresh` flag, all manifest tables are protected from being dropped in production.
 Without dropping the manifest during a full refresh, the selected derived incremental tables would be dropped but the processing of events would resume from where the package left off (as captured by the `snowplow_web_incremental_manifest` table) rather than your `snowplow__start_date`.